Many stories and representations create the cultural archaeology of the night sky...

 In the same way, today we gaze at the night sky filtered through many layers of cultural heritage and representation.
 The stars have a living history which shapes how we experience the sky tonight.

 This site will excavate the cultural layers of the night sky by collating images of the constellations as they have appeared over time and around the world.
-A cultural archaeology of the night sky seeks to unearth how the interpretation of any constellation has changed over time.
+A cultural archaeology of the night sky seeks to unearth how the representation of any constellation has changed over time.
 It is inseparable from a cultural geography of the night sky that seeks to trace how the interpretation of a star pattern has varied around the world.
-Toward these ends, high quality images of the constellations from the star atlases of Bayer, Hevelius, Flamsteed, Bode and various other historical sources, as collated and interpreted on this site, will help anyone begin to explore these questions.
+Toward these ends, high-quality images of the constellations from the star atlases of Bayer, Hevelius, Flamsteed, Bode and various other historical sources, as collated and interpreted on this site, will help anyone begin to explore these questions.
+Other representations will be drawn from literature, art, and other cultural expressions.

-Kerry Magruder and Brent Purkaple, "The Sky Tonight: Cultural Archaeology of the Stars" (skytonight.org).
+Kerry Magruder, Brent Purkaple, and Aja Tolman, editors, "The Sky Tonight: Cultural Archaeology of the Stars" (skytonight.org).